 - Copying the exact same words or ideas from someone makes up the majority of your work whether you give credit or not

-You can still avoid cases of plagiarism by carefully citing the correct sources you got your information.
+You can still avoid cases of plagiarism by carefully citing the correct sources you got your information from.
 Make sure that you acknowledge a certain published material has been borrowed and you also include the necessary information to find the source.
 This is enough to prevent such an act of fraud.

-By simply acknowledging that certain published material has been borrowed and including information necessary to find the source is already enough to prevent such an act of fraud.
+Simply acknowledging that certain published material has been borrowed and including information necessary to find the source is already enough to prevent such an act of fraud.

 How about images, videos, and music?